-Today we are going to create a Gibson 61 wiring diagram.
+In this article, we’ll walk through a Gibson 61 wiring diagram.
 The pickup for the Gibson 61 is a humbucker that has one slightly overwound coil that creates a unique tone, compared to other humbuckers.
 These pickups are reverse Burstbusters, which you might be familiar with.
-They are also quite similar to the Gibson ’59 Tribute and the Seymour Duncan Pearly Gates.
+They are also quite similar to the Gibson 59 Tribute and the Seymour Duncan Pearly Gates.

 Gibson 61 pickups use an Alnico 5 magnet and supply a balanced tone with plenty of top end.
 The output is a little lower than many modern brands, but they can still drive an amp into overdrive, and they clean up nice when you roll off the volume.

 Tools and Parts

 Since you are replacing pickups, you are unlikely to need to purchase new parts, but since you will be working on the guitar, you may want to change any noisy pots and your output jack if it’s been a while since you’ve done so.
 You’ll need 500k pots if you are going to replace them.
 For the pickup installation, you’ll need:

 - Soldering iron

 The wiring code refers to the wire colors on your Gibson 61 humbucker.
 Each manufacturer uses unique wire colors to designate the beginning and end of each coil.
 The standard wiring for humbuckers is to connect one coil to another to create one long coil.
 The two wires usually twisted together on humbuckers is the connection between the two coils.